uhcs2320/syllabus/README.md

 # Data Structures Syllabus (Fall 2016)

+### Updates
+  1. "overdue deadline" option has been added for hw2 (additional information is listed on the page for the hw2 assignment).

 * **Course** COSC-2320 Computer Science Department, University of Houston
 * **Instructor**: Boanerges Aleman-Meza, bam AT nsm.uh.edu
 * **Office Hours:**